altillimity/L-Band-Decoders/README.md

 A small standalone program that makes frames from synced FY-3 symbols.
 Basically a FengYun decoder!
 More info in the dedicated folder.

+## MetOp Decoder

+A small standalone program that makes frames from synced MetOp A-B-C symbols.
+Basically a MetOp decoder!
+More info in the dedicated folder.